Janelle Sarauw: Legislative career

 Sarauw was sworn in as the 15th member of the 32nd Legislature on July 14, 2017.

+Elections

-2016 election
+2016

 Sarauw ran for the Senate ending up in 8th place.
 On December 9, 2016, Sarauw and campaign volunteer, Brigitte Berry filed a complaint in the Superior Court against Kevin Rodríquez, St. Thomas & St. John Board of Elections, Virgin Islands Board of Elections and Supervisor of Elections Caroline F. Fawkes.
 They alleged that Rodríquez was not qualified to serve in the legislature because he hadn’t been "a bona fide resident of the Virgin Islands for at least three years next preceding the date of his election."

-2017 special election
+2017

 Sarauw won a special election receiving 1,292 votes over former Senator Justin Harrigan Sr. who came in second place with 900 votes.

-2018 election
+2018

 Sarauw won re-election with 5,339 votes.

-2020 election
+2020

 Sarauw won re-election coming in second place with 4,827 votes.